containers/podman-desktop/website/blog/2023-11-09-sharing-podman-images-with-kubernetes-cluster.md

 There are pros and cons either way.
 Starting a registry requires publishing your image each time you want to build.
 Podman Desktop could automate the synchronization but there is still a duplication of layers.

-Loading images requires to pack/unpack the files so for large images it can take a while.
+Loading images requires to pack/unpack the files so it's not adequate for large images.

 Minikube offers a podman environment but it's a version 3.4 running inside a container inside the podman machine (it means that there are two podman instances).